-Many people when hears words air pollution think of air pollution as something outside – smog, ozone etc. But only a few knows the truth, that actually when you hear words air pollution you should think about indoors – homes, offices etc. Indoor air can be more polluted than the air outside.
+Many people when hears words air pollution think of air pollution as something outside – smog, ozone etc. But only a few know the truth, that actually when you hear words air pollution you should think about indoors – homes, offices etc. Indoor air can be more polluted than the air outside.
 The air inside your home may be contaminated by lead (in house dust), formaldehyde, fire retardants, radon, volatile chemicals from scents used in standard cleaners.
 Some pollutants are tracked into the home.
 Some come via a new bedding or furniture, carpet cleaners, or a coat of paint on the walls.
 In the middle of that, also exists dust mites, mold, and pet dander (even if you don’t have pets).

 Here Are 5 Easy Steps to Improve Indoor Air Quality